Dr. Steffen Murau| steffenmurau.com

 Research

-My research revolves around the political economy of the contemporary credit money system.
+My research revolves around the political economy of the modern credit money system.
 How it works, how it transforms, and how it can be governed.
 I approach it from the perspective of institutionalist International Political Economy and use the conceptual lens of the Money View, a contemporary credit theory of money.

 Private Credit Money Accommodation